ohmdsp/ohmdsp.github.io/_posts/blog/2019-10-23-intuitive-derivations-for-dsp.md

 Letting $$k = n-k$$ and rewriting this output, gives us
 \$$ y[n] = \sum^{\infty}_{k=-\infty}x[n-k]h[k] $$

 which is the well-known convolution sum!
-Our experiment has shown us that if we input any arbitray signal into an LTI system, the output will be the convolution of the input signal with the system impulse response
+Our experiment has shown us that if we input any arbitrary signal into an LTI system, the output will be the convolution of the input signal with the system impulse response, or
 \$$ x[n] \rightarrow \boxed{LTI} \rightarrow y[n] = x[n] * h[n] $$

-where $$ x[n] * h[n] $$ is a shorthand method of expressing the convolution operation.
+where $$ x[n] * h[n] $$ is a shorthand way of expressing the convolution operation.

-This is certainly a very interesting result considering that all we have done so far is experiment with input signals made up of scaled and delayed unit impulses.
+This is certainly a very interesting result considering all we have done so far is experiment with input signals made up of scaled and delayed unit impulses.
 What would happen if we used a different input?
 How about using a complex exponential as the input?
 \$$ x[n] = e^{j\omega n}$$

 Recall again that the output of an LTI system due to an input $$x[n]$$ is just the convolution of the input and the system impulse response, or